Iran's Foreign Minister: U.S. Strike On Soleimani An Act Of Terrorism And War

 "[In] exercising our right to self-defense, we are bound by international law, unlike the United States, which is not bound by international law," he told NPR.

-Soleimani, who led the Quds Force, an elite unit of Iran's Islamic Revolutionary Guard Corps, which the Trump administration has labeled a terrorist organization, was seen as a national hero and his funeral this week has drawn hundreds of thousands and perhaps millions of mourners across the country.
+Soleimani, who led the Quds Force, an elite unit of Iran's Islamic Revolutionary Guard Corps, which the Trump administration has labeled a terrorist organization, was seen as a national hero.
+His funeral this week has drawn hundreds of thousands and perhaps millions of mourners across the country.

 Referring to the deployment of U.S. forces in Iraq, Zarif said the reaction to Soleimani's death would "make it almost impossible for the U.S. to continue to stay in this region."